perlun/gameland-wasm/README.md

 $ cargo install --git https://github.com/alexcrichton/wasm-gc
 ```

-To build the code, use the `build.sh` script provided in the repo:
+You should now be able to compile the code, using the `build.sh` script
+provided in the repo:

 ```shell
 $ ./build.sh